Universal Algebra in UniMath: Three applications

 Next, we want to show that every ``classical'' monoid $M$ has a natural structure of equational algebra.

 We have two show that $M$ is a model for our equation system.
-Let us begin with the left-identity axiom

-As you see, we fix the variable evaluation \verb|α|, then we observe that our goal reduces to the same law expressed in the usual language of monoids -- \verb|op| for the product, \verb|unel M| for the identity, \verb|α 0| for the first variable \verb|x| -- and then the goal is solved at once by applying the corresponding monoid axiom \verb|lunax|.
+Let us consider the left-identity axiom \preparalink{https://archive.softwareheritage.org/swh:1:cnt:3a5262a9e829e569e458851f429af03dee73e634;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Universal/Examples/Monoid.v;lines=66-72} \begin{code} Lemma |holds\_monoid\_mul\_lid| : holds (monoid_algebra M) monoid_mul_lid.
+Proof. intro α. cbn in α. change (fromterm (monoid_algebra M) α tt (mul id x) = α 0). change (op (unel M) (α 0) = α 0). apply lunax.
+Qed. \end{code} As you see, we fix the variable evaluation \lncode{α}, then we observe that our goal reduces to the same law expressed in the usual language of monoids -- \lncode{op} for the product, \lncode{unel M} for the identity, \lncode{α 0} for the first variable \lncode{x} -- and then the goal is solved at once by applying the corresponding monoid axiom \preparalink{https://archive.softwareheritage.org/swh:1:cnt:51ab805f9977b358fc9de10d20558015c90ad566;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Monoids.v;lines=68}\lncode{|lunax|}.

-The other two laws (for right identity and associativity) are proven in the same way.
-We can now pack everything into a monoid eqalgebra (definitions \verb|is_eqalgebra_monoid| and \verb|make_monoid_eqalgebra|.